murindwaz/TM23/README.md

 	- We are going to contribute to the code using ("pull-requests")[https://help.github.com/articles/using-pull-requests/]
 	- The good way to do it was yo use all group members as contributors( having access to the repo ) but free version of github looks not to support that feature.

+### Build-2 game take

+	1	B	Sergeant Cheery Littlebottom	2	64	Take two cards from the draw deck.
+	3	B	The Clacks	3	6M28	Take two cards from the draw deck.
+	36	B	Moist von Lipwig 	4	1M368	Take two cards from the draw deck.
+	42	B	Professor of Recent Runes	3	768	Take two cards from the draw deck.
+	87	G	Librarian	1	6	Take four cards from the draw deck.
+	88	G	Leonard of Quirm	1	6	Take four cards from the draw deck.
+	77	G	Hex	2	62	Take three cards from the draw deck.